pkosiec/botkube-docs/docs/features/commands.md

 ### View Botkube configuration

 Run `@Botkube show config` message from the configured channel where Botkube is added.
 The bot will reply to you with the configuration with which the controller is running.

-To see how to update the configuration, see the [Updating the configuration](../self-hosted-configuration/index.mdx#updating-the-configuration) section in the Configuration document.

 ## Global flags